IT professionals across experience levels make a higher average salary than the average across all jobs.

 The highest salaries in the IT world are tied to roles that are high in demand and currently have a shortage of qualified workers鈥攖ypically positions related to cloud computing, cybersecurity, and big data.
 Managers, engineers, and architects indicate mid-career or senior positions and are also correlated with higher incomes.

-Here鈥檚 a breakdown of the average salary you can earn in an IT role in various counties across the UK, according to CW Jobs [].
+Here鈥檚 a breakdown of the average salary you can earn in an IT role in various regions across the UK, according to CW Jobs [].

 Region | Average salary |